Eanix-Net/kinde-python-flask-sdk/MIGRATION.md

 ## Major Changes

 ### 1. Framework-Specific Implementations
-The v2.0 SDK introduces dedicated framework implementations for:
+The v2.0 SDK introduces a dedicated framework implementation for Flask:
-- Flask
-- FastAPI

-Each framework has its own package with optimized implementations:
 - `kinde_flask`
-- `kinde_fastapi`

 ### 2. Authentication Flow
 The authentication implementation has been completely revamped: